yegor256/blog/_drafts/_altruism.md

 the business to fix it somehow.
 Either by introducing measurable KPIs, or by making requirements more strict and demanding, or maybe by checking the quality of work more attentively.
-Something will be done immediately, in order to save the business from bankcrupcy.
+Something will be done immediately, in order to save the business from bankruptcy.
 And the measures which will be taken will help the project to survive and become _stronger_.

 Thus, by letting the team pay us less than we deserve, we kill the team.